z4kn4fein/stashbox-extensions-dependencyinjection/README.md

 ```

 ## ServiceCollection based applications
 With the `Stashbox.Extensions.Dependencyinjection` package you can replace Microsoft's built-in dependency injection container with Stashbox.
-This package contains the core functionality used by the `Stashbox.Extensions.Hosting` and `Stashbox.AspNetCore.Hosting` packages.
+This package contains the core functionality used by the `Stashbox.Extensions.Hosting`, `Stashbox.AspNetCore.Hosting` and `Stashbox.AspNetCore.Multitenant` packages.

 The following example shows how you can use this integration:
 ```c#